merfolkslivers/gascan-env/README.md

 Because [cute robot gascan](https://azurlane.koumakan.jp/Gascogne) wants to be the very best, [but never was](https://en.wikipedia.org/wiki/Richelieu-class_battleship#Clemenceau_and_Gascogne)

 (by the way, [Frank](https://twitter.com/karsten_frank/) you are my hero)

+(All product names, logos, and brands, game mechanics, card names, general references, etc. contained within are property of their respective owners.
+All company, product, service names, game mechanics, card names, etc. used in this code are for identification purposes only.
+Use and reference of these properties does not imply endorsement.)